microsoft/nni/docs/PAIMode.md

 * outputDir
     * Optional key.
 It specifies the HDFS output direcotry for trial.
 Once the trial is completed (either succeed or fail), trial's stdout, stderr will be copied to this directory by NNI sdk automatically.
 The format should be something like hdfs://{your HDFS host}:9000/{your output directory}

-Once complete to fill nni experiment config file and save (for example, save as exp_pai.yml), then run the following command
+Once complete to fill NNI experiment config file and save (for example, save as exp_pai.yml), then run the following command
 ```
 nnictl create --config exp_pai.yml
 ```